Ram1008/ZuAi_blog-app/readme.md

 - **Frontend**:
   - React with Vite
-  - Tailwind CSS/Sass for styling
+  - Sass for styling
-  - React Router for routing
 - **Backend**:
   - Node.js with Express.js
   - MongoDB for database
   - Mongoose for data modeling
+  - Multer for posting images
 - **Authentication**:
   - JWT for token-based authentication
   - bcrypt for password hashing